Showing posts sorted by relevance for query Burkini. Sort by date Show all posts

 A type of bathing suit for women covering the torso, limbs, and head, leaving exposed the face, hands and feet.

-2004: The construct is a portmanteau of bur(k)a + (bi)kini (by extraction from bikini, in interpreting the "bi" as a prefix "bi-), thereby creating the new suffix "bur-").
-Burka (other spellings including burkha & burqa) is from 1836, from the Hindi बुरक़ा (burqā) (برقع (burqā) in Urdu), from the Persian برقع (borqa), from the Arabic بُرْقُع (burqu).
-The -kini is an adoption of the –kini in the Bikini, first noted in 1946.
+2004: The construct was a portmanteau of bur(k)a + (bi)kini (by extraction from bikini, in interpreting the "bi" as a prefix "bi-), thereby creating the new suffix "bur-").
+Burka (other spellings including burkha & burqa) was from 1836, from the Hindi बुरक़ा (burqā) (برقع (burqā) in Urdu), from the Persian برقع (borqa), from the Arabic بُرْقُع (burqu).
+The -kini was an adoption of the –kini in the Bikini, first noted in 1946.
 Although known as the Eschscholtz Atoll until 1946, the modern English name is derived from the German colonial name Bikini, adopted while part of German New Guinea and was a transliteration from the Marshallese Pikinni (pʲi͡ɯɡɯ͡inʲːi), a construct of Pik (surface) + ni (coconut or surface of coconuts).
+The alternative spelling is burqini.
+Burkini is a noun; the noun plural is burkinis.
+The name is proprietary and trademarked name (as Burkini and Burqini) owned by its inventor, Aheda Zanetti (b 1967), a Lebanese-born Australian fashion designer, so technically should be used with an initial capital in that context but lower-case is correct if used in the generic sense to describe similar swimwear.

 Lindsay Lohan in burkini, Thailand, April 2017.
 Note the exposed feet which would have attracted the disapprobation of Afghan Taliban’s Ministry for the Promotion of Virtue and Prevention of Vice.